OuyangWenyu/elks/research-basics/science-research-writing/introduction.md

 描述以前研究还没做的东西，还没强调的问题，而要写的论文做了的东西，比如However, few studies have focused on…

-ambiguous computationally demanding confused defi cient doubtful expensive false far from perfect ill-defi ned impractical improbable inaccurate inadequate incapable (of) incompatible (with) incomplete inconclusive inconsistent inconvenient incorrect
+ambiguous computationally demanding confused deficient doubtful expensive false far from perfect ill-defi ned impractical improbable inaccurate inadequate incapable (of) incompatible (with) incomplete inconclusive inconsistent inconvenient incorrect
 (the) absence of (an) alternative approach (a) challenge (a) defect (a) diffi culty (a) disadvantage (a) drawback (an) error (a) fl aw (a) gap in our knowledge (a) lack (a) limitation (a) need for clarifi cation (the) next step no correlation (between) (an) obstacle (a) problem (a) risk (a) weakness ineff ective ineffi cient inferior infl exible insuffi cient meaningless misleading non-existent not addressed not apparent not dealt with not repeatable not studied not suffi ciently + adjective not well understood not/no longer useful of little value over-simplistic poor problematic questionable redundant restricted time-consuming unanswered uncertain unclear uneconomic unfounded unlikely unnecessary unproven unrealistic unresolved unsatisfactory unsolved unsuccessful unsupported
 (to be) confi ned to (to) demand clarifi cation (to) disagree (to) fail to (to) fall short of (to) miscalculate (to) misjudge (to) misunderstand (to) need to re-examine (to) neglect (to) overlook (to) remain unstudied (to) require clarifi cation (to) suff er (from) few studies have... it is necessary to... little evidence is available little work has been done more work is needed there is growing concern there is an urgent need… this is not the case unfortunately